golodash/godash/README.md

 <img src="images/golang.png"></img>
 </p>

-Godash is inspired by [lodash](https://github.com/lodash/lodash) nodejs utility library delivering modularity.
+Godash is inspired by utility library [lodash](https://github.com/lodash/lodash).

-Basically we are going to use their documentation and recreate what they did in nodejs, inside golang and of course if anyone wants to add more tools than lodash documentation, please feel free to create an issue, fork and contribute.
+This library has many functions which make your life easier as a developer and solved different usual problems that every programmers face with them in their journey.

 ## How to install